starikcetin/awesome-upm/README.md

 # How to support UPM in my Git repository?

-UPM wants a package.json file at the root.
+UPM requires a package.json file at the root, or, alternatively for a UPM monorepo, one package.json file per subdirectory (typically with each of those directories inside `/Packages`).
 There are ways of doing this without changing your whole repository structure.
 Take a look at [this amazing article](https://www.patreon.com/posts/25070968) by mob-sakai.

 After you read that article, take a look at [this tool](https://github.com/starikcetin/git-upm-publisher) for automating that process.